-For the results that we present in Section~\ref{sec:modelresults}, we use $N=128$ institutions.
-We also repeated our simulations with several different choices of $N$ in the range 100 to 1000 (and with appropriately modified values of $\Delta t$), and we found that our results were qualitatively similar in each case.
-For each CCL network that we study, we simulate the temporal evolution of our model from $t=0$ to $t=10$.
-We then discard all activity before $t=2$ as a burn-in period, to remove the transient behaviour that occurs before the model settles into its equilibrium state.
-We verified that these choices were sufficiently large by examining the numerical stability of our results using a range of different burn-in periods and total time lengths.
-We found that our results were numerically stable for all burn-in periods longer than about $t=1$ (which, for the parameter choices that we use in our simulations, is the time scale for reversion of the $B^i_t$ and $A^i_t$), and for all total lengths greater than about $t=2$.

-In Figure~\ref{fig:ExampleSimulation}, we show a single simulation run of the model, using a simple CCL network and the parameter choices listed in Section~\ref{sec:parameterchoices}.
-As the figure illustrates, the prices of subsequent trades can deviate from each other considerably.
-Therefore, the model does a good job at capturing how heterogeneity in institutions' access to trading opportunities (which arises as a direct consequence of their CCLs) can manifest in the trade-price series.
-We now turn to a more quantitative analysis of how this effect is related to the CCL network.
+For the simulation results that we present in Section~\ref{sec:modelresults}, we consider networks with $N=128$ institutions.\footnote{We also conducted simulations with several different choices of $N$ between 100 to 1000 (with appropriately modified values of $\Delta t$).
+Our results are qualitatively similar in each case.} For each CCL network that we study, we simulate the temporal evolution of our model from $t=0$ to $t=10$.
+We discard all activity before $t=2$ as a burn-in period to avoid incorporating the transient behavior.
+We verified that these choices are sufficiently large by examining results using a variety of different burn-in periods and total time lengths.
+Our results are similar for all burn-in periods that are longer than about $t=1$ and for all total time periods that are larger than about $t=2$.
+In Figure~\ref{fig:ExampleSimulation}, we show a single simulation of our model to illustrate how heterogeneity in institutions' access to trading opportunities (which arise as a direct consequence of their CCLs) manifest in the trade-price series.